-As per reports, India’s present GDP- tax contribution is merely 18% which is miser in comparison to that of the developed nations i.e. 30%-40% and that of other developing economies i.e. 23%- 26% for Mexico, Brazil and South Africa resp.
+As per reports, India’s present GDP- tax contribution is merely 18% which is less than that of the developed nations viz.
+30%-40% and that of other developing economies i.e. 23%- 26% for Mexico, Brazil, and South Africa resp.
 The total tax collected in India comprises of 2/3rd indirect tax and only 1/3rd direct tax, which is extremely unhealthy and direct opposite of the developed countries.
 It is with this perspective the coming of GST (Goods Sales Tax) was a good breather.
-With the bringing of automate trails and digitalisation, it has become a bit difficult for people to evade tax reforms and default in paying of the taxes.
+With the bringing of automating trails and digitalization, it has become a bit difficult for people to evade tax reforms and default in paying off the taxes.
 Secondly, with the coming of GST there has been a pull and push towards the registration and compliances of business units (inclusive of unregistered sellers), primarily due to the peculiar system of input tax credits.

 However, notwithstanding the above, the decisions with respect to the tax rates have been disappointing.
 The issues of paramount confusion are laid down as follows:

 - The GST rates in India are not just broken to four rates- 5, 12, 18 and 28 percent but in reality (as per reports) at least 7 different rates would be in operation.
 Thus defying the logic behind “one nation one tax” mechanism.